AMERICAN RABBIT HOUND ASSOCIATION

 4.

-The Master of Hounds must announce when entries are
+The Master of Hounds must announce when

-made.
+has been made.
 This includes bench show entries.

 5. The Master